ipfs-inactive/RFC/README.md

 While the RFC pull request is up, the working group may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail, and in some cases the topic may be discussed at a working group meeting.
-In either case a summary from the meeting will be posted back to the RFC pull request.
+In either case a summary from the meeting must be posted back to the RFC pull request.

 A working group makes final decisions about RFCs after the benefits and drawbacks are well understood.
 These decisions can be made at any time, but the working group